davydotcom/retina_tag/README.md

     logo.png
     logo@2x.png

-Be sure to also specify the base dimensions in your image_tag calls
+Be sure to also specify the base dimensions in your `image_tag` calls:

     <%=image_tag('logo.png',:height=>50)%>